AraPatvakanian/AraPatvakanian.github.io/README.md

 This is my personal website.

-The license for AraPatvakanian.github.io and all files in this GitHub repository can be found at LICENSE.md.
+The license for the AraPatvakanian.github.io GitHub repository can be found at LICENSE.md.

 Copyright (c) 2023–Present Ara Patvakanian